Math Story : Parts Of A Circle

 “Wow!
 The space station must be huge right?” questions Cirha.
 “Yes, of course.
 The space station is also used for scientific study and launching other spacecraft”, explains Uncle Math.
 The kids are amazed and wish to see how the space station looks.

 Uncle Math starts his monitor and shows them the live footage of the space station orbiting around Earth.
-The kids are astonished looking at the space station!
+The kids are astonished.